PowerDNS/pdns/pdns/recursordist/docs/appendices/compiling.rst

 ed25519 and ed448 support with libdecaf
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`libdecaf <https://sourceforge.net/projects/ed448goldilocks/>`_ is a library that allows the PowerDNS Recursor to support ed25519 and Ed448 (DNSSEC algorithms 15 and 16).
+`libdecaf <https://sourceforge.net/projects/ed448goldilocks/>`_ is a library that allows :program:`Recursor` to support ed25519 and Ed448 (DNSSEC algorithms 15 and 16).
 To detect libdecaf, use the ``--with-libdecaf`` configure option.

 .. versionchanged:: 4.2.0